-AP Chemistry SC404
+AP Chemistry

+Grade Levels:

+Course Length:

+SC404

-Grade Levels: 11, 12
+11, 12

-Course Length: Year, 1 Period
+Year, 1 Period

-Credit: 1.00 Advanced Science

-1.25 Weighted grade

 Recommended: Successful completion of Chemistry

 or Honors Chemistry

-Approximate Cost: \$24 course fee; \$94 AP test (optional)

 Advanced Placement (AP) courses are designed to parallel the rigor of an introductory college course.
 AP Chemistry is a second full year in Chemistry where students cover advanced topics such as acids and bases, electrochemistry, equilibrium, kinetics, and thermochemistry.
 A significant portion of the course is lab-based.